GeoMOER/geoAI/docs/units/_unit02/unit02-04_EX_visualize_geodata.md

 ```r
 # Polygons, too:
 pol = sf::read_sf(file.path(envrmt$data, "streuobst.gpkg"))
 ```
 In QGIS, we created the **Streuobstwiese** polygons and exported them as a [GeoPackage](https://en.wikipedia.org/wiki/GeoPackage) (.gpkg).
-The GeoPackage format has several advantages compared to previous formats for saving and exchanging geospatial data, including that it can support both raster and vector data and that it is saved in one file.
+The GeoPackage format has several advantages compared to previous formats for saving and exchanging geospatial data.
+For example, it supports both raster and vector data and it is saved in one file (unlike e.g. [shapefiles](https://en.wikipedia.org/wiki/Shapefile)).

-All geospatial data has a [coordinate reference system (CRS)](https://en.wikipedia.org/wiki/Spatial_reference_system).
+Geospatial data always needs a [coordinate reference system (CRS)](https://en.wikipedia.org/wiki/Spatial_reference_system).
 When we created the training areas in QGIS, we assigned the polygons in the GeoPackage the same CRS as the DOP, because they are part of the same project.
 In R, you can check the CRS of an imported layer using the `crs` function in the `raster` package.

 ```r
 # 2 - check CRS and other info
 #-----------------------#
 raster::crs(rasterStack)
 raster::crs(pol)
 ```